Looking for the best hikes in the Dolomites? Our handpicked list will help you confidently plan your adventure-filled holidays in South Tyrol.

 Another famous trio of the Dolomites, the Vajolet Towers thunder skyward in Val di Tiers — a valley of pure wild-hearted beauty.
 The three dolomitic towers, Delago, Stabeler and Winkler (named after the first climbers to conquer their summits), reign over a surreal, barren landscape.
 So barren in fact, you may even wonder if you wandered through a portal to Mars when you approach them on this 5-7 hour hike.

 The hike to the Vajolet Towers is by far the most difficult hike on this list, which is why this corner of the Dolomites is less well known thus fewer tourists.
-Naturally, fewer tourists means a more intimate experience with the mountains and the kind of tranquility that often eludes more popular trails.
+Naturally, fewer tourists mean a more intimate experience with the mountains and the kind of tranquility that often eludes more popular trails.
 But you will have to have the nerve and the knees to earn such solitude.

 The trek is nearly 10 miles one way (16 km) and is an extension of the Hirzelweg hike mentioned above.
 Instead of returning to Laurins Lounge, you will set your course for Rifugio Gardeccia and then Rifugio Vajolet.
 Along the route, you pass by the Christomannos Monument, an enormous bronze eagle perched atop the Rosengarten.
 It is dedicated to Theodor Christomannos, a prominent pioneer of South Tyrol tourism.